Cam Quayle

-Cameron P. Quayle (born September 24, 1972) is a former American football tight end.
-He was drafted with the final pick in the 1998 NFL Draft, earning him the title of Mr. Irrelevant.
+Cameron Pean Quayle (born September 24, 1972) is an American former professional football tight end.
+He was selected with the final pick in the 1998 NFL draft, earning him the title of Mr. Irrelevant.
 The Baltimore Ravens draftee went to Weber State University where he was a tight end.
 Quayle retired from football after a neck injury and pursued a career as a pediatric dentist.

 College career

 At Weber State, Quayle caught 149 passes for 1,414 yards and 10 touchdowns.

 Professional career

-Quayle was drafted by the Baltimore Ravens in the 1998 NFL Draft as the 241 overall pick, earning the title Mr. Irrelevant a title given to the last player picked in the NFL Draft.
+Quayle was selected in the seventh round by the Baltimore Ravens in the 1998 NFL draft as the 241st overall pick, earning the title Mr. Irrelevant a title given to the last player picked in the NFL Draft.
 Quayle failed to make the team, being released during final cuts on August 26, 1998.

 Quayle was picked up by the Jacksonville Jaguars, who allocated him to the Barcelona Dragons in NFL Europe.
 He played 10 games in NFL Europe before injuring his neck and retiring.